Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Experimental Results

-Despite the bounds on curvature rate, the final arc-lengths of curves computed using our approach are comparable to those of Hybrid A*.
-Furhter, though Dubins' paths (which are employed by Hybrid A*) take on average two orders of magnitude less time to compute than $G3$ curves, the runtime performance of our method often exceeds that of Hybrid A*.
+Despite the bounds on curvature rate, the final arc-lengths of curves computed using our approach are comparable to those of S-HA*.
+Further, though Reeds-Shepp paths (which are employed by HA* before smoothing) take on average two orders of magnitude less time to compute than $G3$ curves, the runtime performance of our method often exceeds that of S-HA*.
 In fact, our proposed method takes, on average 6.9 times less time to return a path, exceeding the average runtime speedup of the method proposed in \cite{zhang2018hybrid}.
-Moreover, the methods in \cite{zhang2018hybrid} do not account for reverse motion, and also assume that a set of way-points between start and goal configurations is known.
+Moreover, the methods in \cite{zhang2018hybrid} do not account for reverse motion, and assume that a set of way-points between start and goal configurations is known.
+It should be noted that values for HA* were not included in Table \ref{PathSave} owing to the moments of infinite jerk experienced at transitions between curvatures.
+However, the proposed approach took on average 4.6 times less time to compute than paths using HA* and featured an average length reduction of 1.4 over HA*.

-The only scenario in which Hybrid A* produces a motion in less time than the proposed method is Scenario (c) in which Hybrid A* produced a path with no reverse motion (which accounts for the speedup).
-However, in order to produce this motion, the curvature of the motion must change instantaneously multiple times resulting in an IS Jerk that is 16.3 times higher than the proposed method.
+The only scenario in which S-HA* produces a motion in less time than the proposed method is Scenario (c) in which S-HA* produced a path with no reverse motion (which accounts for the speedup).
+However, in order to produce this motion the path must feature moments of very large changing curvature resulting in an IS Jerk that is 16.3 times higher than the proposed method.
 The low run-time of the proposed method may due to the length of primitives we employ.
-It has been observed that Hybrid A* often takes several iterations to obtain a motion of comparable length to one of our primitives.
+It has been observed that HA* (which is used as a initial path for S-HA*) often takes several iterations to obtain a motion of comparable length to one of our primitives.
 This results in a much larger open set during each iteration of A*.

-The final scenario we investigated is a parallel parking scenario (scenario (e)) which is illustrated in Figure \ref{ParallelParking}.
-Though the motion computed with Hybrid A* may appear simpler, it requires a curvature rate that is 16.7 times larger than what is considered comfortable.
-It should also be noted that several other parallel parking scenarios in which the clearance between obstacles was decreased were considered.
-While the proposed method returned a path in each of these scenarios, Hybrid A* failed to produce a path in the allotted time.

-A complex parking lot navigation scenario using the motion primitives from this section can be found in Figure \ref{TspanEx}.
+The final scenario we investigated is a parallel parking scenario (scenario (e)) illustrated in Figure \ref{ParallelParking}.
+Though the S-HA* motion appears simpler, it requires an IS Jerk 16.7 times larger than what is considered comfortable.
+It should be noted that several other parallel parking scenarios in which the clearance between obstacles was decreased were considered.
+While the proposed method returned a path in each of these scenarios, HA* (and thus S-HA*) failed to produce a path in the allotted time.
+A further complex parking lot navigation scenario using the proposed approach is shown in Figure \ref{TspanEx}.